jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 the officials who in the past have governed in this Most Great Prison some, praise be to God, were adorned with justice, but as to others, We take refuge with God.
 (TB IS)

+Regard not the
+children of the world and all their doings but fix thy gaze upon God and His never-ending dominion.
+(TB LH)

+Those who perpetrate deeds that would create turmoil among the people have indeed strayed far from helping God and His Cause and are numbered with the mischief-makers in the Tablet which God hath designated to be the dawning-place of all Tablets.
+(TB TSM)

+Every man of
+learning beholdeth thee, and such as are like thee, engulfed in evident folly.
+Hadst thou realized that which thou hast done, thou wouldst have cast thyself into the fire, or abandoned thine home and fled into the mountains, or wouldst have groaned until thou hadst returned unto the place destined for thee by Him Who is the Lord of strength and of might.
+(TB TP)

+Art thou happy to see the abject and worthless as thy followers?
+They support thee as did a people before them, they that followed Annas, who, without clear proof and testimony, pronounced judgement against the Spirit.
+(TB TP)

+Rely not on thy glory, and thy power.
+Thou art even as the last trace of sunlight upon the mountain-top.
+Soon will it fade away, as decreed by God, the All-Possessing, the Most High.
+Thy glory and the glory of such as are like thee have been taken away, and this verily is what hath been ordained...
+(TB TP)

+Where is he
+to be found who contended with God, and whither is gone he that gainsaid His signs, and turned aside from His sovereignty?
+Where are they who have slain His chosen ones and spilt the blood of His holy ones?
+Reflect, that haply thou mayest perceive the breaths of thine acts, O foolish doubter!
+(TB TP)

+He did not want war, but those like you desired it.
+When its fires were enkindled and its flames rose high, the government and the people were thereby weakened.
+(TB TP)

+How numerous the oppressors before thee who have arisen to quench the light of God, and how many the impious who murdered and pillaged until the hearts and souls of men groaned by reason of their cruelty!
+...
+Was it, in thine estimation, their possessions or themselves that denied God?
+(TB TP)

+Thinkest thou that thou wilt consume that which thine iniquity hath amassed? ...
+The things thou possessest shall profit thee not, nor what thou hast laid up through thy cruelty.
+(TB TP)

+Being overcome by the drunkenness of corrupt inclinations, the people of the earth find themselves in a state of stupor.
+They are, therefore, debarred from the wondrous signs of God, are prevented from attaining the ultimate goal and are deprived of the liberal effusions of divine grace.
+(TB O)

+... some people seem to
+have been seized with epilepsy, others are torn up even as hollow tree-stumps.
+They abandon God, the Most Exalted—He before Whose revelation of a single verse, all the Scriptures of the past and of more recent times pale into lowliness and insignificance—and set their hearts on lying tales and follow empty words.
+(TB O)

+The immature wish to put out the light of God with their mouths and to extinguish by their acts the flame in the Burning Bush.
+Say, wretched indeed is your plight, O ye embodiments of delusion.
+(TB O)

+... alas for the wayward who are like unto dried-up leaves fallen upon the dust.
+Ere long mortal blasts shall carry them away to the place ordained for them.
+Ignorant did they arrive, ignorant did they linger and ignorant did they retire to their abodes.
+(TB O)

+How strange that while the Beloved is visible as the sun, yet the heedless still hunt after tinsel and base metal.
+(TSV)

+Reflect, what could have been the motive for such deeds? ... such behavior can be attributed to naught save the petty-mindedness of such souls as tread the valley of arrogance and pride, are lost in the wilds of remoteness, walk in the ways of their idle fancy, and follow the dictates of the leaders of their faith.
+Their chief concern is mere opposition;
+their sole desire is to ignore the truth.
+(G XIII)

+... having weighed the testimony of God by the standard of their own knowledge, gleaned from the teachings of the leaders of their faith, and found it at variance with their limited understanding, they arose to perpetrate such unseemly acts....
+(G XIII)

+From time immemorial even unto this day, all the kindreds and peoples of the earth have clung to such fanciful and unseemly thoughts, and thus have deprived themselves of the clear waters streaming from the springs of purity and holiness...
+(G XIII)

+This is the Day whereon the earth shall tell out her tidings.
+The workers of iniquity are her burdens, could ye but perceive it.
+(G XVII)

+... when they behold the face of the All-Merciful, their own faces are saddened, while they are disporting themselves.
+They hasten forward to Hell Fire, and mistake it for light.
+Far from God be what they fondly imagine!
+(G XVII)

+It behoveth you, O Ministers of State, to keep the precepts of God, and to forsake your own laws and regulations, and to be of them who are guided aright.
+Better is this for you than all ye possess, did ye but know it.
+If ye transgress the commandment of God, not one jot or one tittle of all your works shall be acceptable in His sight.
+Ye shall, erelong, discover the consequences of that which ye shall have done in this vain life, and shall be repaid for them.
+This, verily, is the truth, the undoubted truth...
+How great the number of those who, in bygone ages, have committed the things ye have committed, and who, though superior to you in rank, have, in the end, returned unto dust, and been consigned to their inevitable doom!
+(LXV)

+Is the testimony of those acceptable and worthy of attention whose deeds agree with their words, whose outward behavior conforms with their inner life?
+The mind is bewildered at their deeds, and the soul marveleth at their fortitude and bodily endurance.
+Or is the testimony of these faithless souls who breathe naught but the breath of selfish desire, and who lie imprisoned in the cage of their idle fancies, acceptable?
+Like the bats of darkness, they lift not their heads from their couch except to pursue the transient things of the world, and find no rest by night except as they labor to advance the aims of their sordid life.
+Immersed in their selfish schemes, they are oblivious of the Divine decree.
+In the daytime they strive with all their soul after worldly benefits, and in the night season their sole occupation is to gratify their carnal desires.
+By what law or standard could men be justified in cleaving to the denials of such petty-minded souls and in ignoring the faith of them that have renounced, for the sake of the good pleasure of God, their life and substance, their fame and renown, their reputation and honor?...
+(G XCI)